SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

 These two operators provide a simple and expressive way to check the type of a value or cast a value to a different type.

-Because downcasting a class to one of its subclasses can fail, Swift uses optionals to enable you to attempt a downcast and check whether that cast is successful.

 You can also use type casting to check whether a type conforms to a protocol, as described in :ref:`Protocols_CheckingForProtocolConformance`.